Intravenous fluids

 Colloids

 Colloids have been popular for their use as plasma volume expanders.
-This is because they are 100% retained within the intravascular space (at least initially).
+This is because they are predominantly retained within the intravascular space (at least initially).
 They are a crystalloid base with added colloid substance that does not freely diffuse across cell membranes.

 However, you should be aware of their chemical classification and the pros and cons associated with each.